Maerzhamster/Minesweeper/README.md

 - Added "hint" button and cheat button (to see all possible hints).
 - Cheat is the left "Shift" key + F12
 - Only "direct" hints are revealed, based on certain mines in the field, not based on any "1 out of 2"-calculations or anything more complex.
 So after all, you should be better than the hint/cheat assistant

+## Version 1.0.1
+Features:
+- Setup window closing now is equal to pressing the "Start Game" button
+- Minimum value for mines (5) is regarded
+- Magic numbers from the setting window moved to Constants